 Each record earns 100 points, turning a routine task into steady motivation.

-From Generic Advice to
+From Generic advice to actionable/personalized weekly missions

 UI Walkthrough - DIET